 The use of natural aluminosilicates together with fertilizers is considered to be of strategic importance, contributing to an N-loss reduction, increase of NUE, and also a reduction of negative impacts of fertilizers on soil resources.
 Among the natural zeolites, clinoptilolite is most commonly used in agriculture.
-Zeolites containing micropores of The use of natural aluminosilicates with fertilizers is considered to be of strategic importance molecular dimensions of <1 nm, play an important role in modifying the physics, chemistry and biology of soils.
+Zeolites containing micropores of molecular dimensions of <1 nm, play an important role in modifying the physics, chemistry and biology of soils.